IIITL-DeV/instaSafe/README.md

 - Install dependencies: yarn install
 - Run the React app: npm start
 - Just make sure you are connected to Görli/Goerli Testnet
-- More detailed walkthrough given in report-
+- More detailed walkthrough given in report.

 ## ScreenShots